neemsis/Articles/2025-JDS-Stability_of_Personality_Traits/README.md

-## A Change is Gonna Come: Universality, Stability, and Shocks in Personality Traits in Rural India (forthcming)
+## A Change is Gonna Come: Universality, Stability, and Shocks in Personality Traits in Rural India

 #### :raising_hand: A. Natal, C. J. Nordman.